Quarterly Financial Report For the Quarter Ended September 30, 2013

 Significant changes to authorities

-As of September 30, 2012, total authorities available for the fiscal year increased by $0.4 million compared to the previous fiscal year, mainly due to the increase in the operating budget carry forward amount.
+As of September 30, 2013, total authorities available for the fiscal year increased by $2.3 million compared to the previous fiscal year, mainly due to the following factors:

 Significant changes to budgetary expenditures

-OCOL has spent approximately 43% of its authorities as of September 30, 2012, of which 82% represent personnel costs.
+OCOL has spent approximately 43% of its authorities as of September 30, 2013, of which 79% represents personnel costs.

 Funding required for IM/IT

-The inadequate core systems and support related to IM/IT are still a high risk.
-OCOL is gradually implementing its strategic plan as funding permits.
-The Budget 2012 reflected necessary IT investments to address its deteriorating applications.
+OCOL is gradually implementing its strategic plan.
+Budget 2012 reflected necessary information technology investments to address its deteriorating applications.
 Details are discussed in the Budget 2012 Implementation section.

-There have been no significant changes in relation to operations, personnel and programs over the past quarter.
+There have been no significant changes in relation to operations, personnel and programs during the current quarter.

 Budget 2012 Implementation

-As announced in Budget 2012, OCOL will contribute to the Government's expenditure restraint efforts by reallocating operating savings towards necessary information technology investments.
-Over a four-year period, a total of $4.2 million will be allocated to the implementation of an IM/IT integrated solution.
+As announced in Budget 2012, OCOL is contributing to the Government’s expenditure restraint efforts by reallocating operating savings towards necessary information technology investments.
+As a result, the major pressure being faced by OCOL is the lack of supplemental funds for the IM/IT systems update.
+This removes any flexibility to absorb the cost of other initiatives.

 Commissioner of Official Languages